imapex/aic_app/README.md

 # License

-We are probably going to use the MIT Licenses.
+This AIC app is licensed under the MIT Licenses.